datcuandrei/dotfiles/README.md

 ```

 dotfiles location : `~`
-NOTE: the rc's `.yabairc` and `.spacebarrc` are executables.
+<br>NOTE: the rc's `.yabairc` and `.spacebarrc` are executables.
-NOTE: `Nord.terminal` is for `Terminal.app`, only difference from the original theme being that it has a different font from the original one.
+<br>NOTE: `Nord.terminal` is for `Terminal.app`, only difference from the original theme being that it has a different font from the original one.